Multiple Queries with Multiple Keys: A Precise Prompt Matching Paradigm for Prompt-based Continual Learning: Method

 \subsection{The Design Goal}

-We aim to ensure that the test sample conforms to the distribution of the training samples used for prompt optimization, as this will enable the prompt to effectively handle the test sample.
-To achieve this goal, we need to address the following two questions: \begin{enumerate} \item How can we extract sample features for similarity judgment? \item How can we represent the feature distribution of the samples used for prompt training? \end{enumerate}
+We aim to ensure that the test sample follows to the distribution of the training samples used for prompt optimization, as this will enable the prompt to effectively handle the test sample.
+To achieve this goal, we need to address the following three questions: \begin{enumerate} \item How can we extract sample features for similarity judgment? \item How can we represent the feature distribution of the samples used for prompt training? \item How can we effectively establish a matching mechanism between the features of test samples and the distribution of training samples? \end{enumerate}

 For question 1, we employ a ViT with prompts as the query function.
 A ViT with prompts not only incorporates ViT's generalized knowledge but also task-specific fine-grained knowledge, enabling more precise feature extraction for queries.
 For question 2, we introduce class-level learnable parameters as keys.
 Since samples within a class tend to be similar, class-level keys can represent the feature distribution of a task's samples better.
-With queries and keys in place, the model can evaluate the similarity between the query and keys, selecting the most consistent prompt for the sample to make the final prediction.
+For question 3, to reduce the interference introduced by queries generated from different prompts, we employ a local matching strategy between each query and the task-specific keys.
+With queries, keys and the matching strategy in place, the model can evaluate the similarity between the query and keys, selecting the most consistent prompt for the sample to make the final prediction.